jwkidd3/deploy-to-fargate/README.md

 2. Create the docker image (and optionally tag it with the name data-api): `docker build -t fern-practice .` This will create the image that we're going to upload.

-3. Assuming that you have the AWS command line system installed (and have the profile set up for whichever account you want to use) we need to create the repository (the slash here is to create a repo above the basic level): `aws ecr create-repository --repository-name practice/practicefern --profile codices --region eu-west-1`
+3. Assuming that you have the AWS command line system installed (and have the profile set up for whichever account you want to use) we need to create the repository (the slash here is to create a repo above the basic level): `aws ecr create-repository --repository-name practice/<user id> --region <your region>`

 4. Now this should return a json object that looks like this: